Edward M. Favor: Biography

-He continued to make successful recordings for the next decade, sung in his "Irish-American piping tenor".
+He continued to make recordings for the next decade, sung in his "Irish-American piping tenor".
 These included comic numbers for Edison, Columbia and other companies, such as "Hamlet Was A Melancholy Dane", "Who Threw the Overalls in Mrs. Murphy's Chowder?"
 (1901), "On a Sunday Afternoon" (1902), "Bedelia (The Irish Coon Song Serenade)" (1903), "I Think I Hear a Woodpecker Knocking at My Family Tree", and "Pocahontas" (1906).
 He also made recordings with his wife, Steve Porter, and the American Quartet.

 He and his wife toured in South Africa and Australia in 1906.
-He continued to appear in shows thereafter; the Boston Globe stated that "While [Favor and Sinclair] were rehearsing with The Blue Moon in New York City they were appearing in one of the vaudeville houses in a sketch called 'The Maguires', which they have played at least 10,000 times."
+He appeared in shows thereafter; the Boston Globe stated that "While [Favor and Sinclair] were rehearsing with The Blue Moon in New York City they were appearing in one of the vaudeville houses in a sketch called 'The Maguires', which they have played at least 10,000 times."
 However, his career as a recording artist was in decline by 1908.
 He made his final recordings for Victor in 1911, and for Edison in 1914 when he recorded "On the 7:28" and "Indoor Sports".

-Favor continued to appear in theatrical shows through the 1920s and into the early 1930s.
+Favor appeared in theatrical shows through the 1920s and into the early 1930s.
 In 1933, he appeared in the Broadway productions of John Ferguson and Merton of the Movies, and in 1934 in America - Very Early.

 He died at the age of 79 in Brooklyn in 1936, of peritonitis.